dillonreese/FPV/hardware.md

 - Radio antenna secure.

-- ESCs covered with cut piece of prop (if indidiual ESCs on arms).
+- ESCs covered with cut piece of prop (if individual ESCs on arms).

 - XT60 secure and clear of props